Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carlton has 53 active public transport stops, serving a mix of light rail and bus routes.
-These stops are served by 26 individual routes, collectively facilitating 22,128 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 105 meters from the nearest stop.
-Most residents commute outward due to Carlton's primarily residential nature.
-Car remains the dominant mode of transport at 29%, followed by walking at 24% and train at 14%.
-Vehicle ownership averages 0.3 per dwelling, below the regional average.
+Carlton has 53 active public transport stops, offering a mix of light rail and bus services.
+These stops are served by 26 different routes, collectively facilitating 22,128 weekly passenger trips.
+Transport accessibility is rated highly, with residents located an average of 105 meters from the nearest stop.
+Predominantly residential, most Carlton residents commute outward.
+Cars remain the primary mode of transport at 29%, followed by walking at 24% and train at 14%.
+The area has a lower-than-average vehicle ownership rate of 0.3 per dwelling.

-According to the 2021 Census, 41.7% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 3,161 trips per day across all routes, equating to approximately 417 weekly trips per individual stop.
+According to the 2021 Census, 41.7% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 3,161 trips per day across all routes, equating to approximately 417 weekly trips per stop.

 Frequently Asked Questions - Transport